 We’re delighted to announce that planning permission for a new Electric Forecourt® in Markham Vale, near the M1 in Derbyshire, has been approved.
 The new Electric Forecourt® will be located between Enterprise Way and the eastern side of Duckmanton and provide a new world-class facility for electric vehicle charging, powered by 100% renewable energy.
-Construction is due to start later in 2023, with opening being targeted for the second half of 2024.
+Construction is due to start in early 2024.

 The Markham Vale Electric Forecourt® will feature 25 High Power chargers, providing up to 350kW – powerful enough to supply up to 100 miles of range in less than 10 minutes.
 Additionally, five AC chargers providing up to 22kW, complete the plans.
 Plans for the facility also feature inspiring areas to work, meet, rest and shop.